Meet Our Team

 Heather has her BA from University of North Texas.
 Heather has early-childhood and elementary teaching credentials from Western State College in Colorado.
 Heather also has a Masters of Arts in Education with an endorsement in Special Education from Lewis and Clark College.

-Heather and her husband are also parents three amazing kids.
+Heather is also a mom to three amazing kids who I share with my amazing husband.
 Heather’s very favorite activities are camping and exploring and she believes she would be a perfect candidate to live on the road in an RV someday!
 Heather also enjoys walking, reading, and playing yard games.

 She is so so grateful for the opportunity to work at School of Enrichment because as she says, “It makes me a better person!”